-2017 Gear & Products From Vegas SHOT Show - Gray's Sporting Journal
+2017 Gear & Products From Vegas SHOT Show

 4) Filson – Tin Cloth Chest Pack

 Filson’s new chest pack goes above and beyond, in terms of storage and style.
-The Tin Cloth chest pack is built with comfort in mind and has a very cool built-in fly box panel that folds down to display a healthy-sized chunk of realestate for all your bugs.
+The Tin Cloth chest pack is built with comfort in mind and has a very cool built-in fly box panel that folds down to display a healthy-sized chunk of real estate for all your bugs.

 Subscribe Today